Ciidarlytics/World_Health_Organization_Suicide_Rate_Analysis_Power_BI/README.md

 •Trends Over Time (1985-2016): Suicide rates observed an upward trend from 116,063 in 1985 to peak at 246,725 in 1996, followed by fluctuations and a steep decline to 15,603 by 2016.

--Correlation between Suicide rate and GDP per Capital: The analysis indicated an inverse correlation between GDP per capita and suicide rates; as GDP per capita increased, suicide rates showed a general decrease.
+•Correlation between Suicide rate and GDP per Capital: The analysis indicated an inverse correlation between GDP per capita and suicide rates; as GDP per capita increased, suicide rates showed a general decrease.

 ## Dashboards